glennj/exercism.io/javascript/pythagorean-triplet/README.md

 ### Based on

-Problem 9 at Project Euler - http://projecteuler.net/problem=9
+A variation of Problem 9 from Project Euler - https://projecteuler.net/problem=9